 UX Designer

-Regarding product team roles and responsibilities, it is worth mentioning that UX designers are guided by design requirements discussed at the beginning with product managers or product leaders.
+Regarding product design team roles and responsibilities, it is worth mentioning that UX designers are guided by design requirements discussed at the beginning with product managers or product leaders.

 QA Tester